 Translating with context and fluency (LLM)

 Then, an LLM steps in to do the heavy lifting.
 Instead of translating word-for-word, it rewrites the content in a way that sounds natural in the target language.
-It can adapt the tone, style, and phrasing.
+It can adapt the tone, style, and phrasing, prompting the question, can LLM translate text accurately?
+In many cases, the answer is yes, especially when context and nuance are well understood.

 Checking for consistency and brand voice (NLP again)